epicweb-dev/cachified/readme.md

 ### Type-safety

-In practice we can not be entirely sure that values the cache are of the types we assume.
+In practice we can not be entirely sure that values from cache are of the types we assume.
 For example other parties could also write to the cache or code is changed while cache stays the same.